 Lying within a 2-hr train ride from Sydney, the Blue Mountains are equally popular with the local hikers and the international tourists.
 There are hundreds of walking trails within the 2,690 sq km national park, ranging from easy strolls to unadventurous multi-day tracks.
 Depending on your interest and fitness level, you can explore the waterfalls in the Valley of the Waters, descend into the primeval environment of the Grand Canyon or have a picnic and spot some local wildlife at Euroka clearing.

 If you would like to combine adventure with iconic sights in a half a day walk, then consider taking the Giant Stairway and the Dardenelles Pass track.
-The climb down the Giat Stairway is not for the faint of heart and you will need a reasonable level of fitness to enjoys this hike.
+The climb down the Giat Stairway is one of the most scenic mountain trails in Sydney, but itis not for the faint of heart and you will need a reasonable level of fitness to enjoys this hike.

 The Giant Stairway

-The adventure starts at Echo Point – the most popular spot in the Blue Mountains.
+The adventure starts at Echo Point – the most popular spot for day trips to the Blue Mountains.
 Up to 3 million visitors pass through Echo Point each year to enjoy the views over the Jamison Valley and the Three Sisters – the most recognizable rock formation in the park.
 But do not fear, the tourist traffic dissipates as soon as you start descending the Giant Stairway.

 To reach the top of the stairway, follow the signs to the Three Sisters and cross the bridge that connects the escarpment to the First Sister.
 From here, you will see a very steep set of stairs leading down the face of the cliff.
 This is it – the Giant Stairway.